-Dave Flemming begins his 15th year of broadcasting for the Giants.
-The 41-year-old will join Jon Miller and Duane Kuiper on the team’s KNBR radio broadcasts and is involved in select games on television.
-In addition to his work with the Giants, he serves as a lead play-by-play voice for ESPN television, working college football, Major League Baseball and basketball, as well as MLB playoffs for ESPN Radio.
-He has also served as a primary voice of the Little League World Series on ESPN since 2013.
-Flemming has previously called Major League Baseball on FOX, and for six years was the play-by-play voice of Stanford football and basketball.
-In 2008, named Flemming “the best of the new generation of baseball announcers”.
-He has won two Northern California Area Emmy Awards for his Giants play-by-play work.
+Dave Flemming begins his 20th year of broadcasting for the Giants.
+The 46-year-old will join Jon Miller and Duane Kuiper as the team’s primary play-by play voices on KNBR radio broadcasts and NBC Sports Bay Area telecasts.
+In addition to his work with the Giants, he serves as a lead play-by-play voice for ESPN television, working college football, Major League Baseball, basketball and golf, providing coverage of the PGA Championship and The Masters.
+Flemming was named California’s 2019 Sportscaster of the Year, as selected by the National Sports Media Association.
+He has previously called Major League Baseball on FOX, and for six years was the play-by-play voice of Stanford football and basketball.
+In 2008, Sports Business Journal named Flemming “the best of the new generation of baseball announcers”.
+He has won three Northern California Area Emmy Awards for his Giants play-by-play work.
 The Alexandria, VA native received a Bachelor’s and Master’s degrees from Stanford, and a Master’s degree in Broadcast Journalism from Syracuse University.
 For more than a decade, Flemming has served on the board of the Good Tidings Foundation, a Bay Area charity that has worked closely with the Giants in building and refurbishing baseball fields and other athletic facilities across Northern California.
 Good Tidings also grants college scholarships for economically disadvantaged students who have demonstrated extraordinary community service, and builds art studios in underserved schools and neighborhoods.
 In 2017, Good Tidings presented Flemming with the Nate Thurmond Medal, in recognition of lifetime contributions to community service.
+Since 2011, Dave has participated in the Giants Community Fund’s annual Education Day pre-game program where 60 Harmon and Sue Burns scholars and their guests learn about the importance of higher education.
+Flemming has also participated in the Willie Mac Award Luncheon and the Junior Giants Commissioner’s Meeting.
 Flemming and his wife, Jessica, reside in San Francisco with their twin daughters, Katie and Carter, and son, David Henry.

-Tito Fuentes returns to the Giants’ Spanish language broadcast booth for his 15th straight season.
+Tito Fuentes returns to the Giants’ Spanish language broadcast booth for his 19th season.
 Fuentes previously served as a member of the Spanish language broadcast team from 1981-92, and in 1996-2004 he broadcast for FOX Sports International which is aired in Latin America.
 An active participant in the Giants’ marketing efforts, he is a regular participant in the Giants Fantasy Camps.
 A former Major League second baseman who played for the Giants from 1965-74, Fuentes saw big league action with San Diego, Detroit and Oakland.
 The Havana, Cuba native was initially signed as an 18-year-old amateur before the start of the 1962 season and was the last baseball player signed directly out of Cuba before the United States embargo against Cuba.
 A .268 hitter over his 13-year career, he was voted the starting second baseman on the Dream Team for the Giants 25th Anniversary team by San Francisco fans in 1982.
 In 1997, “23” was inducted into the Cuban Baseball Hall of Fame.
-He and his wife, Maritza, reside in Reno, Nevada.
+He and his wife, Maritza, reside in Reno, NV.